 The basics.
 Essential oils are aromatic substances that are found in specialized sacks or glands of certain plants.
-Aromatherapy is the art and science of using essential oils, which are aromatic extracts from plants, to harmonize and promote balance in the body.
+Aromatherapy is the art and science of using essential oils to harmonize and promote balance in the body.

 In theory, when we smell an aromatic plant, we are smelling the plant’s essence.
 It is only when the substance is extracted that we smell the essential oil.
 Essential oils are potent and highly concentrated substances, but it is easy to incorporate one or a few into our daily life to support our emotions, immunity and overall wellbeing.

 Do you ever ask yourself – How do I want to feel today?

 Taking the time to tune into our feeling allows us to honour ourselves.
 It’s a great gift.

 Whatever we are feeling is OK, that’s not the point of this question.